OZTaekOppa/FastaHandler/README.md

 ```
 python3 asmstatsunlm.py --input-seqs test_dna1.fasta test_dna2.fasta test_dna3.fasta test_dna4.fasta test_dna5.fasta --out output_dna.txt --t 1 --mem 2
 ```
-+ If the input fasta files are not single-line fasta, the embedded pipeline will automatically convert multiline fasta files into single-line fasta.
++ If your input FASTA file is in multi-line format, the script will automatically convert it to single-line format for processing (embedded pipeline).
-+ Please note, while both allfastasts and asmstatsunlm modules accept the same multi-line fasta as an input, allfastats is focused on generating a summary of assembly statistics with a single multi-line fasta and asmstatsunlm is focused on generating a summary of assembly statistics with multiple multi-line fasta files (e.g. genome or transcriptome).
++ Both allfastasts and asmstatsunlm modules take the same multi-line FASTA files.
+Allfastats generates a summary of assembly statistics from a single FASTA file, while asmstatsunlm does so for multiple FASTA files, useful for genome or transcriptome analysis.

 - Parameter explanation
 	1. python 3: Call python 3